satyaborg/satyaborg/README.md

 💬 About me

 I am deeply passionate about programming, building things and always up for exchanging ideas and indulging in a few thought bubbles.
-Artificial intelligence facinates me: the unexplored recesses of human creativity, the augmentation of our collective intelligence, a universal problem solver in some sense and its implications (ethical or otherwise).
+Artificial intelligence facinates me: the unexplored recesses of human ingenuity, the augmentation of our collective intelligence, a universal problem solver in some sense and its implications (ethical or otherwise).
 The road is long and winding, but I hope it would provide a window into understanding our own cognition along the way.

 To that end, I work with machine/deep learning paradigms and am currently a Research Fellow at SoDa Laboratories, in the Department of Business and Economics at Monash University.
 In terms of research, I am working on Self-organising neural networks hierarchies and applied ML in PolySci domain.
 I studied Mechanical Engineering and subsequently Data Science for my Bachelors and Masters respectively.
 In my prior life, I built and shipped predictive models to production.